codesample143/Wednesday/README.md

 ## Future Work: Paxos Consensus

 The next major step is adding **Paxos** (or a practical variant such as Multi-Paxos) to provide fault-tolerant, strongly consistent coordination and replication.

-### Why Paxos fits Wednesday

-Today, ring metadata (successor/predecessor) and file blocks are updated on a single node with no agreement protocol.
+Currently, ring metadata (successor/predecessor) and file blocks are updated on a single node with no agreement protocol.
 Paxos would let a quorum of nodes agree on shared state before it becomes visible, which addresses durability and consistency gaps in the current design.

 ### Proposed integration areas